 (10) No person dealing with the Authority is bound or concerned to enquire whether the Authority has complied or is complying with this section.

-[Section 35 inserted by No. 67 of 2004 s.
+[Section 35 inserted: No. 67 of 2004 s.
 35.]

 35A.
 Hedging transactions

 (1) The Authority may, for the purpose of managing, limiting or reducing perceived risks or anticipated costs in connection with the exercise of any power conferred by section 34 —